-A HANDY GUIDE TO THE RIGHTS OF SAN FRANCISCO TENANTS DURING THE COVID-19 CRISIS
+ARCHIVED GUIDE TO THE RIGHTS OF SF TENANTS DURING THE COVID-19 CRISIS

 For advice, call one of our counseling lines: 415-703-8644 (Mon.-Thurs., 1-5pm) or 415-947-9085 (Mon., Wed., Thurs. and Fri., 9am-noon).

-Probably the most important question on the minds of tenants impacted by COVID-19 is what happens now that the eviction moratorium for nonpayment of rent due to the pandemic ended on September 30.
-No extensions of the moratorium are expected.
+Probably the most important question on the minds of tenants impacted by COVID-19 is what happens now that the eviction moratorium for nonpayment of rent due to the pandemic ended on September 30, 2021.

 3 TIME PERIODS WHEN YOU MIGHT OWE RENT

 There are three time periods when you might owe back rent, and the rules for each of them differ.

 This second is September 2020 to September 2021.
-You should be OK if, by September 30, you’ve paid at least 25% of your rent that became due between September 1, 2020 and September 30, 2021.
+You should be OK if, by September 30, you paid at least 25% of your rent that became due between September 1, 2020 and September 30, 2021.
 You must have sent your landlord the declaration that the pandemic prevented you from paying that rent.
 You can find the declaration here.
 This applies especially if you received a 15-day notice to pay or quit.

 The remaining 75% of the rent was due by October 31.
 Your landlord cannot evict you for nonpayment of the 75%.
 They will have to sue you in Small Claims Court, starting November 1.

-What if you can’t pay 25% of the rent you owe by September 30?
+What if you couldn’t pay 25% of the rent you owed by September 30?
 In that case, the landlord can sue you for eviction in Superior Court.
 However, filing for rent relief from the state (https://housing.ca.gov/covid_

 THIRD TIME PERIOD

 The third time period is at the beginning of the pandemic: March 1, 2020 through August 31, 2020.

-You cannot be evicted for rent due during this period if you have submitted, in a timely fashion, a single declaration of hardship to the landlord.
+You cannot be evicted for rent due during this period if you submitted, in a timely fashion, a single declaration of hardship to the landlord.
 This is true even if you did not pay 25% of the rent due.
 You still owe that rent, but the landlord must go to Small Claims Court to collect it.

 SAMPLE LETTER TO LANDLORD